 Craving a healthy snack?
 This Peanut Butter Quinoa Brittle is made with quinoa, peanuts, peanut butter, coconut oil, and dark chocolate and is ready in under 30 minutes!

-Speaking of peanut brittle… growing up my family and I always went to a festival called Yankee Peddler in the fall and every year, without fail, we would leave with a bag (or three) of peanut brittle and we would almost always eat the entire bag of brittle on the 45 minute drive back home.
+Peanut brittle always reminds me of one thing.
+Growing up, my family and I always went to a food and crafts festival in the fall, and every year without fail, we would leave with a bag or two of peanut brittle.
+The best part is that and we would almost always eat the entire bag of brittle on the 45 minute drive back home.
 Shameful?
 Hardly.
 Delicious?
 Absolutely.

 I like to think of this peanut butter quinoa brittle as a fun and healthier spin on traditional peanut brittle.

-It’s made from uncooked quinoa (gotta have that crunch!), peanuts, oats, hemp and chia seeds for an added nutritional kick, coconut oil, and honey or maple syrup.
-If you want to keep this vegan, use maple syrup, but if not, I personally preferred the taste of honey.
-Honey+PB are a perfect match!
+The literal definition of brittle in terms of food is “a type of confection consisting of flat broken pieces of sugar candy embedded with nuts.”
+Quinoa brittle is made from uncooked quinoa, peanuts, oats, hemp and chia seeds for an added nutritional kick, coconut oil, and honey OR maple syrup.
+If you want to keep this vegan, use maple syrup, but if not, I personally preferred the taste of honey because honey and peanut butter are a perfect match!

-Tip: Be careful not to burn the brittle.
-You’ll spread the mixture out into a thin layer on a baking sheet, and with it being so thin (you want it to be thin though—thin=crunchy brittle instead of chewy), it can burn easily.
+Bake brittle: Tip: Be careful not to burn the brittle.
+You’ll spread the mixture out into a thin layer on a baking sheet, and with it being so thin (you want it to be thin though because a thin layer will result in crunchy brittle instead of chewy), it can burn easily.
 Keep your eye on it!

 Once the edges of the brittle are slightly golden in color, remove it from the oven and pour the melted chocolate overtop by carefully moving the baking sheet back and forth so the chocolate covers the entire mixture.
 You’ll place the entire baking sheet in the freezer so everything can harden before removing it and breaking it into brittle.